- 1 What is Ragi?

 - Cook from the other side.

-- When cooked from both the sides, take it off the griddle.
+- When cooked from both sides, take it off the griddle.

-- Serve with love, tomato onion chutney optional.
+- Serve with love, coconut chutney or tomato onion chutney optional.

 - As Per Taste Salt